This information is intended for use by health professionals

 Promazine is not licensed for the treatment of dementia-related behavioural disturbances.

-Promazine Syrup contains sucrose.
+• Sucrose.
+This medicine contains 1.8g sucrose in each 5ml.
+This should be taken into account in patients with diabetes mellitus.
 Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
+May be harmful to the teeth.

 The concomitant administration of this product with other medication such as central nervous system depressants (including alcohol and anaesthetics) or antihypertensives, opioids, anticholinergic or dopaminergic drugs may result in accentuation of their effects, while potentiation of action may also occur with monoamine oxidase inhibitors, antidepressants and analgesics.
 Promazine may impair the effects of anticonvulsants.
 Promazine may affect the control of diabetes and possibly antagonises the hypoglycaemic effect of sulfonylureas.
 Undesirable anticholinergic effects can be enhanced by anti-parkinson or other anticholinergic drugs.